 News and Events

-Dead Sea Scrolls Exhibit Moves to Boston, MA
+Dead Sea Scrolls Exhibit Moves to Salt Lake City Utah

-"Dead Sea Scrolls: The Exhibition Life and Faith in Ancient Times," will open at the Boston Science Museum on May 18th.
-The exhibit will be curated by Dr. Risa Levitt Kohn, Professor and Chair of the Religious Studies Department and Director of the Jewish Studies Program at San Diego State University.
-The exhibit will feature over 500 ancient artifacts from Israel, including 20 of the Dead Sea Scrolls, four of which have never been made available for public viewing.
+"Dead Sea Scrolls: The Exhibition Life and Faith in Ancient Times," will opened at the Leonardo Museum in Salt Lake City Utah in November 2013 and will run through April 2014.
+The exhibit is curated by Dr. Risa Levitt Kohn, Professor and Chair of the Religious Studies Department and Director of the Jewish Studies Program at San Diego State University.
+The exhibit features over 500 ancient artifacts from Israel, including 20 of the Dead Sea Scrolls, four of which have never been made available for public viewing.